dnsimple/dnsimple-support/content/articles/ssl-certificates-email-validation.markdown

 ## Select the validation email address {#select-email}

-You select the validation email when you purchase the certificate, which is based upon the constraints documented above.
-If the validation email you want to use is not included in this list.
+You select the validation email when you purchase the certificate.
+You can use one of the emails available in the list displayed in the configuration page, selected by the Certificate Authority and based upon the constraints documented above.
+[What if the validation email you want to use is not included in this list?](/articles/how-to-different-ssl-domain-validation-email)

 <div class="section-steps" markdown="1">
 ##### To select a validation email